surifirstpin/biplus_documentation/version.3/Reports.md

 To carry out Multi-level grouping on the data extracted.
 Select group option for 2 dimension fields in field drop down list.

 > For Example : To get it clear on multi grouping, i am adding one more dimension fields **Payment_mode** to report  for better understanding.
-Apply group option to **Stationcode** and **Order_attendant_ID.** Now on expanding Stationcode_2 which, it displays corresponding Order_attendant_ID on further expanding it it displays the payment
+Apply group option to **Stationcode** and **Order_attendant_ID.** Now on expanding Stationcode_2 which, it displays corresponding Order_attendant_ID on further expanding it, displays the payment mode for the records

 **17.**  To find the specific field value from the data extracted click on **Find** in the  field drop down.